-The manager notes that this flow of capital away from traditionally more defensive areas of the market has occurred at a time when it says the structural tailwinds have arguably never been stronger.
-It believes this should provide an attractive entry point for investors looking for reliable, long-term exposure to the energy transition and the broader infrastructure sector.
+This flow of capital away from traditionally more defensive areas of the market has occurred at a time when the structural tailwinds driving EGL's sectors have arguably never been stronger, providing an attractive entry point for investors looking for reliable, long-term exposure to the energy transition and the broader infrastructure sector.

-The manager notes that the valuation gap between utilities and the broader market has now reached historically extreme levels, as shown in Figure 5.
+The opportunity is highlighted in Figure 5 which shows the valuation gap between utilities and the broader market has now reached historically extreme levels.